-I realized this was their version of a universal translator, and I was showing me scenes to describe.
+I realized this was their version of a universal translator, and it was showing me scenes to describe.
 After an hour of that, one of them shook and clicked.

-“That was clear to us the instant you entered our atmosphere,” large invertebrate said, “But what we need from you, is a promise, in accordance with your government’s provision 532C not to ever inform anyone that intelligent life exists on this world.”
+“That was clear to us the instant you entered our atmosphere,” the large invertebrate said, “but what we need from you, is a promise, in accordance with your government’s provision 532C not to ever inform anyone that intelligent life exists on this world.”

 Now some of you may be balking, because I told you this, and others may not have ever heard of provision 532C.
 To put it simply, provision 532C is something a species can invoke during first contact, or in this case an accidental subsequent contact, to have their world left off the star charts.
 It’s an isolationist provision that planets invoke for various reasons.
 I’d never heard of a species actually invoking it before now, because that’s how it’s supposed to work, the whole point of it, so to speak.

 I am telling you about this species now, because for one, the spirit and text of the provision are to allow a species to isolate itself from the interstellar community for various reasons such as fear of disease or conquest or loss of self-determination, or the like.
 I believe, that as the purpose of my journey was to be the first single manned flight to fly the outer circumference of the galaxy, and all information regarding how long I was stranded or how far into that my flight I was when I crashed, as well as how far I deviated from my course, have not been revealed, I am certain that it will be nearly impossible to locate this world based on this account.

 “…in return for your promise not to reveal the location of our world, we will repair your craft.”